U.S. Leadership to Address Gender-Based Violence in Emergencies

 Call to Action

-An overarching priority for U.S. action is to build the capacity of the humanitarian system as a whole to collectively meet our goal, which was further advanced through our leadership of the Call to Action on Protection Women and Girls in Emergencies (Call to Action) in 2014, and continues to represent the U.S. commitment to the Call to Action today.
+An overarching priority for U.S. action is to build the capacity of the humanitarian system as a whole to collectively meet our goal, which was further advanced through our leadership of the Call to Action on Protection from Gender-Based Violence in Emergencies (Call to Action) in 2014, and continues to represent the U.S. commitment to the Call to Action today.
 We coordinate our efforts with other donors, affected countries, and stakeholders from outside government to maximize the impact of our Safe from the Start initiative, and its three mutually reinforcing objectives, in order to bridge the gap between policy and practice at the onset of emergencies: 1) Increasing dedicated GBV interventions; 2) Integrating GBV risk mitigation across all humanitarian sectors; and 3) Increasing accountability at the global level.

 Each year, PRM allocates specific funding to complement ongoing efforts in our regional responses to address GBV.
 The funds are allocated to research institutions, IOs, and NGOs for innovation and learning in the field.
 This support has led to the development of new evidence-based programming, guidelines and tools, as well as capacity building initiatives that contribute to quality programming and sustainability.